mightymikem/lindbergh-loader/README.md

 If you'd like to support the development work of this emulator, see early development builds or get support from the authors please consider [becoming a patreon here](https://www.patreon.com/LindberghLoader).

+If you need any help please ask the community in the [arcade community discord](https://arcade.community).

 ## Building & Running

 In order to build the loader you will need to install the following dependencies in a Linux environment.
 We recommend Ubuntu 22.04 LTS as default, but it may work in various configurations like WSL2, Debian, etc.